Origins of the Hannya and her appearance in my work…

 "The Hannya mask is a mask used in Noh theater, representing a jealous female demon.
 It possesses two sharp bull-like horns, metallic eyes, and a leering mouth...
 The Hannya mask portrays the souls of women who have become demons due to obsession or jealousy.
 It is said to be demonic and dangerous but also sorrowful and tormented, displaying the complexity of human emotions." (wikipedia.org)

 My Hannya mask does not serve to hide or demonize, rather it reveals the power of our emotional core.
-Shielded by an ancient and archetypal smile, I the tragedy and triumph of modern femininity.
+Shielded by an ancient and archetypal smile, I celebrate the tragedy and triumph of modern femininity.

 Izanami Seires